CarolineVHK/Immo-Eliza-ML-Pricers/README.md

 ## Introduction

 This repository contains code and documentation for a machine learning project aimed at predicting real estate prices in Belgium.
-The project was undertaken for Immo Eliza, a real estate company, to assist in pricing properties accurately.
+The project was undertaken for Becode as a project to learn the ML skills.

 ## Mission

 The mission of this project is to develop a robust machine learning model that can accurately predict real estate prices in Belgium.
 This involves several key steps:

-1. **Data Collection**: Scraping real estate data from relevant sources, cleaning and analyzing the data to identify patterns and trends.
+1. **Data Collection**: Scraping real estate data from relevant sources, cleaning and analyzing the data to identify patterns and trends. (see my repo for scrapping the data: https://github.com/CarolineVHK/immo-eliza-scraping-Python_Pricers - and my repo fror cleaning the data : https://github.com/CarolineVHK/immoeliza-analysis).
+Those repo's where done as a team.

 2. **Preprocessing**: Preprocessing the data to prepare it for training a machine learning model.
 This includes handling missing values, encoding categorical variables, and scaling numerical features.